bonkmaykrQ/firestar/README.md

 # FAQ
 ## (Non-Windows) Do I need WINE?
 And why?
-Only if you use Compatibility Mode. psp2psarc.exe is a Windows-only tool so we call WINE internally when needed, but Firestar itself will run on any desktop platform with a compliant Java runtime.
+Yes. psp2psarc.exe is a Windows-only tool.
+Firestar can run natively on the system but it needs WINE in order to pack the game assets.
 **If you are on Mac OS X you will need an older OS version that is still compatible with 32-bit applications.**

 ## Why do I need a leaked Playstation SDK?